Q&A with Amr Darrag

 AD: The only alternative we — Egyptians who reject the coup — have is to keep protesting peacefully, and hopefully increasing the size and diversity of the demonstrations.

 AD: Just follow the media.
 Of course, the only available means is Al Jazeera, particularly Al Jazeera Mubasher Misr.
-And it gives you pictures from tens of towns and villages all over Egypt.
+And it gives you pictures from dozens of towns and villages all over Egypt.
 Last week, they talked about 300 marches.
 Maybe this week it’s double that.

 MM: What are the goals of the protests?